 Snorkel and scuba are both fantastic around both of the islands, with great marine life to behold.
 Canoes and kayaks are also available for rent, though the current can be challenging if it is a windy day.
 There is good hiking through the jungles and around the circumference of Kecil, and a small Terengganu fishing village at the southernmost tip of Kecil makes for an interesting afternoon visit.

-– There are no ATMs on the islands, so bring cash.
+– There were no ATMs on the islands when I was there, so bring cash.
 Senja Bay will allow you to use a credit card without a fee and if you are staying there, will also let you run a tab so you can tally up your damage at the end of your stay.

-– There are many mosquitoes and they like Canadians.
+– There were many mosquitoes and they like Canadians.
 Bring repellant!
 You can also purchase mosquito patches impregnated with citronella and eucalyptus from pharmacies in Kuala Lumpur (1 package RM 13).